adamant/adamant.language.reference/old/ideas-considering.md

 # Feature Ideas being Considered

-## Allow `!` at the End of Function Names

-Scheme uses `!` at the end of functions to indicate they are mutating.
-That might not make sense for Adamant where mutation is probably more common and less frowned on.
-Rust uses `!` to indicate macros.
-It is nice to have a clear distinction for macros, but the syntax doesn't really strike one as clearly indicating a macro.
-Since is not used to mean "not" what if we allowed `!` at the end of function names and used it to indicate divergent functions?
-Otherwise it might not be obvious that execution will terminate at one.

 ## Tuple Base Class

 It probably makes sense to have all tuple types inherit from an abstract base class `Adamant.Predefined::Adamant.Predefined.Tuple`.
 C# has them implement several interfaces about structural equality.